-The photo below is the decent Radisson Blu Hamburg Airport.
+The photo above is the decent Radisson Blu Hamburg Airport.

 (Want to earn more hotel points?
 Click here to see our complete list of promotions from the major hotel chains or use the ‘Hotel Promos’ link in the menu bar at the top of the page.)